tyleretters/lordsofthepit.com/_pages/formats.md

 ## EC Format Rules

-The following rules below mirror those on Eternal Central, and are reposted here as a community benefit to ensure availability to reference when needed.
+The following rules below mirror those found on Eternal Central, and are rehosted here as a community benefit to ensure the ability to reference when needed.

 ---